ablicq/SLR206/report.md

 ### Deadlock freedom

 Any process is able to make progress during the wait-free traversal step.
-Then, If the nodes that where found couldn't be locked or validated, it means that another process is or has been able to make progress.
+Then, if the nodes that where found couldn't be locked or validated, it means that another process is or has been able to make progress.
 Hence the deadlock freedom.

 \newpage